HarithaBandari/keepnote1-assignment/readme.md

     Step 8: Run the test cases for NoteRepository(NoteRepositoryTest.java) Step 9: In NoteController.java, get the application context from resources/beans.xml file using ClassPathXmlApplicationContext() class.Also get Note and NoteRepository objects from the application 			context.Annotate the NoteController.java with @Controller annotation.
     	Define a handler method to read the existing notes from the ArrayList, to read the Note data from requested parameters and save the new note in the Array List and delete a note.
-    Step 10: Run the testcases for NoteController (NoteControllerTest.java) Step 11: Design a form with four text boxes (Note id, title, content and status) and a submit button and A table which shows Note id, title, content, status and the created date.
+    Step 10: Run the test cases for NoteController (NoteControllerTest.java) Step 11: Design a form with four text boxes (Note id, title, content and status) and a submit button and A table which shows Note id, title, content, status and the created date.

 ### Project structure